JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 JEE Main 2026 Session 2 April 7 Shift 2 Paper 2A (B.Arch.)
 Drawing Test Section Analysis

-The JEE Main Session 2 April 7 Shift 2 paper has the most important section of the drawing test.
-The drawing test is expected to be at a moderate level.
-The section is designed to evaluate drawing skills and understanding of the candidate, such as visualisation skills, sense of proportion, perspective understanding, and architectural awareness.
-Students can expect questions like perspective drawing, 3D composition, and architectural landmark-based sketching.
+The JEE Main Session 2 April 7 Shift 2 paper had the important Drawing Test section.
+The Drawing Test was of a moderate level.
+The section evaluated the drawing skills and understanding of the candidate, including visualisation skills, sense of proportion, perspective understanding, and architectural awareness.
+Questions included perspective drawing, 3D composition, architectural landmark-based sketching, along with a scene-based drawing inspired by Fallingwater and a logo design based on the theme of world peace using geometric elements.

 JEE Main 2026 Session 2 April 7 Paper 2A (B.Arch.)
 Drawing Test Questions